 The Better the Webperf the Higher the Bounce?

-You’ve just completed a webperf project and your site is blisteringly fast.
+You’ve just completed a WebPerf project and your site is blisteringly fast.
 When you review Google Analytics, just like the rules of thumb suggest, you see your web traffic increase – awesome!
-But the euphoria is quickly followed by the disappointment when you see an increase in bounce rate as well.
+But the euphoria is quickly followed by disappointment when you see an increase in bounce rate as well.
 What’s going on?

 First off, let’s review how the Google Analytics tag works